VO2 Max vs Lactate Threshold: What Actually Drives Hybrid Performance?

 Does strength training improve VO2 max or lactate threshold?

 Heavy strength training does not meaningfully increase VO2 max or shift the lactate threshold in the traditional sense.
 However, strength training does improve running economy, which effectively raises the sustainable pace at a given metabolic cost.
 For hybrid athletes whose running economy is a limiting variable — particularly those coming from a primarily strength background — targeted lower-body strength and plyometric work can improve running performance substantially without directly changing VO2 max or threshold values.
-Concurrent training that includes both aerobic and strength work supports more complete hybrid performance development than either modality alone.

 Is VO2 max fixed by genetics, or can training change it significantly?